balajis/twitter-export/README.md

 For these reasons and more, many people are moving to platforms like [Substack][], [Ghost][], [Locals][], or the like.
 In these platforms, an influencer has full root privileges over their community and can give a richer experience.
-You don't need to pay Twitter ads to reach your followers, or trust that they will deliver your content to their feed.
+You don't need to buy Twitter ads to reach your followers, or trust Twitter to deliver your content to your followers' feeds.

 The issue, however, is that it's not trivial to export a large follower base from Twitter!